ibm-cloud-docs/apps/ts_apps.md

 ## You have unsaved changes
 {: #ts_unsaved_changes}

-When you navigate on the app details page, you might be unable to perform any actions and might be prompted to save changes before you can proceed.
+When you click items on the app details page, you might be unable to take any actions and might be prompted to save changes before you can proceed.

 When you try to check your app or services on the app details page, you keep getting the following error message:
 {: tsSymptoms}

 `You have unsaved changes in page app_name.
 Save or cancel the changes.`

 When you scroll your mouse over the **INSTANCES** or **MEMORY QUOTA** field on the runtime pane, the values change.
-This behavior is by design; however, the error message prompts you to save the memory or instance settings before you navigate away from the page.
+This behavior is by design; however, the error message prompts you to save the memory or instance settings before you go to another page.
 {: tsCauses}

 Close the message window, and then click **RESET** in your runtime pane.